The R2Bucket bindings to use

 // ]

-will be an array of { key: string }
+result.files will be an array of { key: string } objects.
+To include metadata about each

-file, use includeMetadata: true
+file, use includeMetadata: true.

 let result = await storage.list({ prefix: 'user123/', includeMetadata: true });